 Every year, HGTV gives away a fantastic house as the grand prize in the HGTV Dream Home Sweepstakes.
-This once-in-a-lifetime prize, which includes a custom-built or lovingly-renovated home in a fabulous location plus landscaping, furnishings, cash, a vehicle, and more, is usually worth well over a million dollars.
+This once-in-a-lifetime prize, which includes a custom-built or lovingly-renovated home in a fabulous location as well as landscaping, furnishings, cash, a vehicle, and more, is usually worth well over a million dollars.

 At the time of this writing, none of the winners has been able to keep their Dream Home permanently.
 2005 winner Don Cruz tried to keep and live in the home, but he went bankrupt in the process (although he said that the experience was well worth the upheaval).
 The high taxes caused every other winner to either sell quickly or take the cash option.

-Now, selling or taking the cash option is not a bad thing; winners end up hundreds of thousands of dollars richer and have an amazing experience to boot.
-But having to sell the house is a disappointing thought for people who have been imagining themselves enjoying all of the luxuries of the beautiful home they have been watching on TV and seeing in photo tours online.
+Now, selling or taking the cash option is not a bad thing; Winners end up hundreds of thousands of dollars richer and have an amazing experience to boot.
+But selling the house is a disappointing thought for people who imagined themselves enjoying all of the luxuries of the beautiful home they watched on TV.

 HGTV Has a Reason for Going Big with the Dream Home Sweepstakes